-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 3.0 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+ABIM MOC: Successful completion of this activity, which includes participation in the evaluation component, enables the participant to earn up to 3.0 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participation completion information to ACCME for the purpose of granting ABIM MOC credit.

-The AAFP has reviewed Food as Medicine: Nutrition for Prevention and Longevity and deemed it acceptable for up to 3.00 Enduring Materials, Self-Study AAFP Prescribed credit.
-Term of Approval is from 03/08/2022 to 03/08/2023.
+AAFP Prescribed Credits: The AAFP has reviewed Lifestyle Medicine & Food as Medicine Essentials Course Bundle and deemed it acceptable for up to 3.0 Enduring Materials, Self-Study AAFP Prescribed credits.
+Term of Approval is from 03/08/2023 to 3/08/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The American Board of Lifestyle Medicine has approved 3.0 maintenance of certification credits for this learning activity.
+ABLM MOC: The American Board of Lifestyle Medicine has approved 3.0 maintenance of certification credits (MOC) for this learning activity.

-The National Board for Health and Wellness Coaching (NBHWC) has approved 3 continuing education credits for this learning activity: CE-000071-2.
+For NBC-HWCs: The National Board for Health and Wellness Coaching (NBHWC) has approved 3.0 continuing education credits for this learning activity: CE-000071-2.

 This Food as Medicine course session will provide an overview of the scientific evidence on food groups and dietary patterns for treatment and risk reduction of common lifestyle-related conditions, with a focus on cardiovascular disease, insulin resistance, cancer prevention, and obesity.
-The session also includes a brief review of carbohydrates, fats, and protein in relation to chronic disease, as well as a discussion of practical approaches to nutrition counseling.
+The session also includes a brief review of carbohydrates, fats, and protein in relation to chronic disease, as well as a discussion of practical approaches to supporting healthful dietary changes with clients and patients.

-PRICING | 1.5 HOUR COURSE
+1.5 HOUR COURSE

-- Describe dietary patterns that have been shown to be effective in the treatment and risk reduction of common lifestyle-related chronic diseases - Discuss how diet behaviors impact chronic disease development and progression - Identify ways in which different macronutrient sources may contribute to disease progression or improvement - Explore basic counseling strategies for dietary behavior change
+- Describe dietary patterns that have been shown to be effective in the treatment and risk reduction of common lifestyle-related chronic diseases - Discuss how diet behaviors impact chronic disease development and progression - Identify ways in which different macronutrient sources may contribute to disease progression or improvement - Explore basic strategies for supporting dietary behavior change